Ahmedabbas75/Wuzzuf-Data-Analyst-Jobs/README.md

    - Convert single value to range format by matching them to existing ranges.
 _________________________________________________________________________________________
  ##  4️⃣ Exploratory data analysis :
-  1).
-What are the most common Job type?
+  - What are the most common Job type?
   - What is top 10 jobs?
   - What is top 10 districts?
   - What level of experience is most required?
+  -  What company is most in demand for jobs?
+  -  What is top 10 skills?